 - You get a call telling you that your credit application was assessed when you never requested one.

-To find out more about techniques used by identity thieves and preventative measures, consult the Security section.
+To find out more about techniques used by identity thieves and preventative measures, consult the Office of the Privacy Commissioner of Canada’s website.

 What To Do in the Case of Identity Theft or Fraud